-Another difference is that these days, all camps throughout the trek have generators, so there is power at night in dining tents and people can charge phones.
+Another difference is that these days, all camps, including the base of K2, throughout the trek have generators, so there is power at night in dining tents and people can charge phones.
 Each group brought its own.
 They ran for a couple of hours in the evening and then were shut off.

 I also noticed that more expeditions were using mules to help carry the supplies than I've seen before.

 The trail was pretty much the same as before, although the glacier moves, so there really isn’t an established trail.
 The guides and porters know the way.
 And there are cairns to mark the trail.

 One happy surprise was that the campsites were cleaner than they used to be.
 The government has stepped in and done some needed maintenance.

 Highlights of the 2018 K2 & Broad Peak Trek

 The high point (both literally and figuratively) was visiting the memorial at K2, set above the K2 Base Camp.
 Since the last time I was there, there are more mementos, plaques, and photos commemorating people who have died.
 It’s very moving and brings you closer to how dangerous this mountain is.

 Also, we lucked out with the weather on our Skardu-Islamabad travel days.
 Conditions were good enough that we could fly between Islamabad and Skardu both ways.
 This was the first time I have been able to fly in and out.
 It’s a 40-minute flight—and saves 26 hours driving!